Blosc/bcolz/doc/reference.rst

         The directory hosting the carray/ctable object.
     mode : the open mode (string)
         Specifies the mode in which the object is opened.
+The supported values are:
+          * 'r' for read-only
-The supported values are 'r' for read-only, 'w' for emptying the underlying data and 'a' (the default) for allow read/write on top of existing data.
+          * 'w' for emptying the previous underlying data
+          * 'a' for allowing read/write on top of existing data

     Returns
     -------